ellysh/video-game-bots/ClickerBots/protection.md

 ```
 The combination of `SRandom` and `Random` AutoIt functions is used here for calculation delay time.
 You can launch `TimeSpanProtection.au3` script and then `RandomDelayBot.au3` script.
 The bot script will keep working and the protection system is not able to detect it.

 Second regularity of a bot script can help us to detect improved version of the bot.
 The regularity is the emulated actions itself.
-The script repeats actions `a`, `b` and `c` cyclically.
+The script repeats actions "a", "b" and "c" cyclically.
 There is very low probability that an user will repeat these actions in the same order constantly.

 This is a code snippet from [`ActionSequenceProtection.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/ActionSequenceProtection.au3) script with the new version of `AnalyzeKey` function.
 It checks repeating sequence of the captured actions:
 ```AutoIt